ShadovvBeast/TalkGPT/README.md

     cd frontend
     yarn
     ```
-4. Set up the env vars required by the underlying package, chatgpt (the unofficial API)
+4. Set up the env vars required by one of the underlying packages, either chatgpt (the unofficial API) or Pawan's chatgpt-io (recommended) which only requires one env var (CHATGPT_SESSION_TOKEN)
 5. You are now ready to use TalkGPT!

 ## Usage